Senate report: No evidence that Russians changed vote tallies in 2016

 • Intelligence agencies should work to declassify information about cyberattacks more quickly so they can warn state and local officials.
 The agencies also need to speed up the process for those officials to get security clearances so they can be told what's happening.

 • States should rapidly replace old voting systems.
-At a minimum, any new machine should have a voter-verified paper trail and no WiFi capability that can be hacked.
+At a minimum, any new machine should have a voter-verified paper trail and no WiFi capability that can be hacked.e